All trades

 Request examples

 # This is a code example.
-Configure your parameters in the parameter configuration section #
+Configure your parameters below #

 from __future__ import print_function